-Two decades ago, a German project called, “Der Spielzeugfreie Kindergarten” (the nursery without toys) set out to reveal what would happen if they took toys away from kindergartens.
-The brave nursery schools who agreed to participate removed all toys from their classrooms for three months.
+Two decades ago, a German project called, “Der Spielzeugfreie Kindergarten” (the nursery without toys) wanted to see what would happen if they took toys away from kindergartens.
+All toys from participating classrooms were removed for three months.

-One of the nurseries participating in the project was the Friedrich-Engels-Bogen nursery in Munich.
-Gisela Marti, a teacher at the nursery, said: “In these three months we offer the children space and time to get to know themselves and because they are not being directed by teachers or toys, the children have to find new ways to master their day in their own individual way.”
+One of the teachers, Gisela Marti, said: “In these three months we offer the children space and time to get to know themselves and because they are not being directed by teachers or toys, the children have to find new ways to master their day in their own individual way.”

 The aim was to nourish self-confidence, imagination, creativity, problem-solving abilities and socialization.

 Their days were deliberately unstructured to avoid children being rushed from one activity to the next.
 Instead, they were free to do what they wanted and how they wanted to do it.

 A video of the children was taken each day.
 On the first day, the children appeared confused and bored as they peered apprehensively around their big empty classroom.